CYBERNAGE-99Z/HoloType/README.md

 4. Run the project

-        python gesture_keyboard.py # if using a .py file else run the ipynb cell to run the project.
+        python gesture_keyboard.py     * If using a .py file else run the cells for the .ipynb file to run the project.

 ## 🎮 How to Use